louis-tru/quark/docs/CURRENT_WORK.md

 stop-then-ease-back rebound.
 Frame integration is capped at 1/30 second so a slow frame cannot produce a large physics jump.

+Deferred iOS issue: direct finger-driven scrolling has a small intermittent stutter on both Metal AASide and Metal CAPA, while the same Scroll code is very smooth on iOS GL and render-task-driven inertia is smooth on Metal.
+This makes Scroll physics, CAPA workload, and ordinary mark/layout cost unlikely primary causes.
+Temporarily clearing the Metal front command pack without waiting for the command-buffer completion handler did not improve it, and changing the iOS Metal `CADisplayLink` from `NSDefaultRunLoopMode` to common modes also made no visible difference (GL uses default mode too).
+Revisit Metal versus GL event consumption/frame scheduling only after the Vulkan/Windows/backend work is complete; do not block current milestones on this polish issue.

+Important reproduction clue: the stutter is visible in an extremely simple Scroll test, but not in the much heavier kace view on the same Metal backend.
+This argues against raw scene/GPU cost and against a universal touch-dispatch delay.
+A likely distinction is render cadence: kace may keep producing frames or other invalidations, while the simple test is mostly event-driven and only wakes rendering for TouchMove updates.
+When this issue is revisited, compare continuous-redraw versus on-demand-redraw behavior first, including frame mark arrival time, display-link phase, whether a frame is skipped when no command pack is ready, and whether forcing the simple test to redraw continuously makes the stutter disappear.

 ## 2026-07-10 Android/iOS Mobile Hardening

 Current mobile validation status: